The art of waiting in line

 Begin with the breath.

 This is the secret that monks have known for centuries but that somehow eludes us when we find ourselves behind seven people at the post office, each one clutching parcels like life rafts.

 The line—that most mortal of inventions—stretches before you.
 A pilgrimage in miniature.

-Let us acknowledge the truth that no amount of philosophical reframing can disguise.
-Waiting in line is excruciating.
-Your lower back begins to ache precisely seven minutes in, a dull throb that radiates outward like ripples in a stagnant pond.
-Your feet, imprisoned in shoes not designed for stationary torture, begin to whisper complaints that grow steadily louder.
-Time itself seems to congeal around you, thick as cooling wax.
+No amount of philosophical reframing can disguise the fact that waiting in line is excruciating.
+Your lower back begins to scream in indignance almost instantaneously.
+A dull throb that radiates outward like ripples in a stagnant pond.
+Your feet, imprisoned in shoes begin to whisper complaints, that grow steadily louder.

-You could join them in this exodus from the now—and sometimes, when the line stretches toward infinity and your reserves of mindfulness have been depleted, you should.
-There is no shame in losing yourself .
-But when you emerge from these temporary shelters, try something different.
-Plant your feet , shoulder-width apart, as if you are preparing to receive a gentle push from behind.
-Feel the floor beneath you—tile, perhaps, or concrete worn smooth by countless shuffling feet.
-This ground has supported millions before you and will cradle millions after.
+You could join them in this exodus from the NOW—and sometimes, when the line stretches toward infinity and your reserves of mindfulness have been depleted, you should.
+There is no shame .
+But when you emerge from these temporary shelters, plant your feet and feel the floor beneath you—tile, perhaps, or concrete worn smooth by countless shuffling feet.

 You are part of a great lineage.
 Of "waiters".

-The very act of chewing becomes a meditation when you have nowhere else to be.
+Chewing can be therapeutic and meditative when you have nowhere else to be.

 When the line moves, move with it.
 Not with the hurried shuffle of obligation, but with the deliberate steps of someone with purpose.
 One step closer.
 There is a rhythm to a good line, a pulse that beats.
 Find it.
 Join it.
 Let your body absorb the rhythm.